A Column Generation Approach to the Discrete Barycenter Problem: Introduction

 where $W_2$ is the quadratic Wasserstein distance and $\mathcal{P}^2(\R^d)$ is the set of all probability measures on $\R^d$ with finite second moments \cite{ac-11}.
 Since $P_1, \ldots, P_n$ have finite sets of support points, we call the measures {\em discrete}.
+As the $P_i$ are measures, the total mass of their support points sums up to $1$.
+With $d_i$ representing the mass of $\x_i \in \supp{(P_i)}$, this can be denoted as $\sum_{\x_i\in\supp{(P_i)}} d_{i} = 1$.
 Because $P_1, \ldots P_n$ are discrete, the solution measure $\bar P$ also has a finite set of support points, and the Wasserstein distance is the squared Euclidean distance \cite{abm-16,coo-15,v-09}.

+The discrete barycenter problem is a multi-marginal optimal transport problem, and as such is significantly more challenging than the classical two-marginal optimal transport problem referenced later in Section \ref{sec:price}.
+In fact, multi-marginal optimal transport is no longer a network flow problem \cite{lhcj-19}, and a variant of the problem -- finding optimal solutions with a bound on the size of the support set -- has recently been shown to be NP-hard \cite{bp-21a}.
+Further, there is current work on NP-hardness in all situations \cite{ab-21}.

+Therefore, considerable activity continues on exact, approximate and heuristic methods of computation, such as alternating minimization algorithms \cite{qp-18,tdgu-20,ylst-19}.
+State-of-the art approximation methods solve the entropy regularized optimal mass transport problem introduced in \cite{c-13}.
+Entropic regularization leads to a strongly convex program, and its smoothing effects give qualitatively different solutions from exact barycenters \cite{bccnp-14}.
+Entropy regularized transport problems can be solved efficiently, with a linear-in-$n$ complexity bound, using iterative Bregman projection algorithms \cite{bccnp-14,cd-14,twk-18}, although work continues on the stability and complexity of these algorithms, e.g., \cite{kddgtu-19}.
+In contrast, exact solutions to the discrete barycenter problem are commonly used for benchmarking purposes and only possible for small input; one of their advantages is that they find a barycenter of provably sparse support and associated transport that is non-mass splitting (see Definition \ref{def:nonmasssplit}).
+Exact barycenters can be computed by linear programming \cite{ac-11,abm-16,coo-15}, but all known LP formulations scale exponentially.

+The vast majority of algorithms in the literature, including the above examples, are based on an explicit specification of a discrete set $S \subset \mathbb{R}^d$ of support points that may be allocated mass; see, e.g., \cite{bccnp-14,b-17,bp-18,coo-15,cd-14,kddgtu-19,scsj-17}.
+The search for an optimal $P \in \mathcal{P}^2(\R^d)$ in Eq.~\ref{eqn:barycost} is replaced by a search over $\mathcal{P}^2(S)$.
+The size of $S$ typically is the main bottleneck for the practical performance of algorithms \cite{ab-21}.

+Different types of input lead to a different level of challenge.
+In image processing, for example, the probability measures are supported on the same structured set (a pixel grid).
+This highly structured support is a best-case input.
+In this setting, a barycenter can be computed exactly in polynomial time \cite{bp-18}.
+In practice, the cost is still prohibitive: an exact barycenter lies in an $n$-times finer grid.
+It is common practice to use a coarser grid to find an approximate barycenter.
+The original grid already contains a $2$-approximation \cite{b-17}.

+By contrast, a worst-case input occurs for measures with no known structure, such as in wildfire ignition points or crime locations \cite{bp-18}.
+Then it becomes difficult to specify a small set $S$ of possible support points for a `good' approximation or one that allows for the computation of an exact barycenter.
+However, the existence of sparse solutions to the problem \cite{abm-16} for any input indicates that strategies which dynamically introduce support points, or collections of support points, would be promising to approach these difficult instances.